andrewvaughan/mymac/USAGE.md

 Any sections that are omitted or set explicitly to `false` will be skipped in the configuration.

-**Note** setting this section to `false` or omitting the section will *remove* any previously-configured `sudoers` configurations by MyMac, instead of skipping over the section as per usual.
+**Note** setting this section to `false` will *remove* any previously-configured `sudoers` configurations by MyMac.
+Only by omitting the section entirely will no action be taken.

 #### user_aliases